-The Group employs a total of 209 people across its locations in the UK, Scandinavia and Asia.
+The Group employs a total of 212 people across its locations in the UK, Scandinavia and Asia.
 Our talented teams are the driving force behind our business.
 Ensuring the welfare of, and a safe working environment for, all Group employees is a duty that the Directors have continued to focus on.

-Our staff, at all levels of the business, are focussed, loyal, motivated and well-trained and are supported and enabled by a clear structure and framework, which has been instrumental in the success of the Group.
+Our staff, at all levels of the business, are focused, loyal, motivated and well-trained and are supported and enabled by a clear structure and framework, which has been instrumental in the success of the Group.
 Qualifying employees participate in the Group's share option scheme, which is designed to motivate and reward their contributions to Group performance.

 The Group has a fond, mutual bond with its employees, as evidenced by the loyalty, strong work ethic and long-term staff retention within the Group over the years.
 The Group has cultivated and seeks to maintain a collaborative and caring culture for its employees, whilst providing a hot house for developing imaginative product ideas and concepts and entrepreneurial flair for making them happen and taking them to market.
-This culture has been tested in recent times with cost of living increases, inflation and the impact of war in eastern Europe but has prevailed and seen the teams within the business assuredly navigate the Group through these testing conditions and attest to the critical importance of our people and culture to our business.
+This culture has been tested in recent times with cost of living crisis and the impact of war in the Middle East and its impact on the supply chain and shipping from the Far East but has prevailed and seen the teams within the business assuredly navigate the Group through these testing conditions and attest to the critical importance of our people and culture to our business.
 Our staff understand and embrace, and many co-author, develop and enhance, the Group's business strategy to ensure its application, dynamism and continued relevance.